Requisitos-de-Software/2022.2-Grupo2/docs/posrastreabilidade/forward_from.md

 ## Mapeamento

-Na Tabela 1 é possível ver a legenda referente as Tabelas 2 a 53, as quais as quais demostram a pós-rastrabilidade associando os requistos a sua implementação.
+Na Tabela 1 é possível ver a legenda referente as Tabelas abaixo, as quais as quais demostram a pós-rastrabilidade associando os requistos a sua implementação.

 | Legenda | Artefato                  |
 | ------- | ------------------------- |